genbase-project/genbase/README.md

 ## License

-Genbase is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Genbase is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.